Back to Roborock Guides

 Symptoms

-• App shows connection failed error
+• App shows a connection-failed error

-• Robot announces connection failed
+• Robot announces 'connection failed'

 • Indicator light keeps blinking white